Church News: October 8th, 2025

 Church Breakfast

-Join us for breakfast in Koloa Village!
-Break + Feast Koloa Village* 5460 Koloa Road RSVP on the sign-up sheet or by contacting the church office You may place your order ahead of time.
-Identify yourself as part of the Koloa Union Church group Join us on the 4th Tuesday of each month for delicious food and a fun time getting to know others from Koloa Union Church!
+Break + Feast 5460 Koloa Road Upstairs on Koloa Road You may place your order ahead of time.
+Identify yourself as part of the Koloa Union Church group Join us on the 4th Tuesday of the month for delicious food and a fun time getting to know others from Koloa Union Church!
 Location each month to be determined.
-Please RSVP by signing up on the church bulletin board or contacting the church office.
+RSVP on the sign-up sheet or by contacting the church office

 Prayers and Squares